sherazp995/sherazp995/README.md

 # Sheraz's GitHub Portfolio

 Welcome to my GitHub portfolio!
-I'm Sheraz, a passionate software engineer with expertise in Ruby on Rails, HTML, CSS, JavaScript, jQuery, Bootstrap, Font Awesome, PostgreSQL, SASS, and AWS.
+I'm Sheraz, a passionate software engineer with expertise in Ruby on Rails, HTML, CSS, JavaScript, Node, Angular, PHP, Python, MongoDB, MySQL, jQuery, Bootstrap, Font Awesome, PostgreSQL, SASS, and AWS.
 This repository showcases some of my projects and contributions in the field of web development.

 ## Projects